 That’s because they didn’t come up with the solution on their own.
 Only when we discover a solution or insight ourselves do we truly understand it and can implement it without hesitation.

 Giving advice only helps 8% of the time.

 Instead, be people’s coach.
 Guide them towards their own insights.
 Ask the right questions and elevate their status, for example by saying “I’m sure you did your best, let’s sit down together and work this out!” and acknowledging their skills.

 Reduce their anxiety and stress and foster a positive attitude and make them feel in control and soon, they’ll see the solution just as clearly as you do.

-This book is too damn packed with good information.
+Your Brain At Work is too damn packed with good information.
 I’m serious.
 Even the summary on Blinkist had about 6 or 7 great lessons I wanted to share here.
 Bu the rules are clear.
 3 lessons in 4 minutes.